How does organization giving differ from individual giving?

 What is an endowment fund and what is an operating fund?
 Is there a difference between the two?

 Yes.
 There is a difference between an endowment fund and an operating fund.
 An endowment fund is a fund that requires a minimal amount to be setup.
 That minimal amount is determined by the operating organization for the endowment.
-The total amount of the endowment is invested into the organizations portfolio along with other investments such as bonds, securities, cash and other assets.
+The total amount of the endowment is invested into the organization's portfolio along with other investments such as bonds, securities, cash, and other assets.
 In order for the funds to be awarded, the money has to sit for a year in order to meet whatever standard amount that is required by the organization to be awarded.
-For example: an endowment set at $25,000 and the percentage for awarding is 4% will spin off $1,000 after having sat for a year.
+For example, an endowment set at $25,000 and the percentage for awarding is 4% will spin off $1,000 after having sat for a year.
 There is no cap on an endowment.

-An operating fund does not require a minimal amount and can be used by the organization to support whatever need the intended money was donated for at the time that it was received by the organization.
+An operating fund does not require a minimal amount and can be used by the organization to support whatever needs the intended money was donated for at the time that it was received by the organization.
 An operating fund spends directly off of the money that was donated and not off of the accrued interest of the fund.
-Money located in this time of fund is a consider one time funding that is gone once it is used.
+Money located in this time of fund is a consider one-time funding that is gone once it is used.
 There is no cap on an operating fund.

 What should I do when an alum asks how they can support my department or a specific program?

 There are three steps to remember: engage them, use a case statement, and connect with Development.
 You should always engage any potential donor on the opportunities that the department has for support.
 Reference the department or divisions case statements (link to case statements listing under priorities.
-Also, ask them if they would be okay if the Development Officer reached out to them and ask for the best way to contact them.
-By doing all of the items mentioned, this ensures that the donor will be contacted, cultivated and the gift will be cared for.
+Also, ask them if it would be okay if the Development Officer reached out to them and ask for the best way to contact them.
+By doing all of the items mentioned, ensures that the donor will be contacted, cultivated and the gift will be cared for.